kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 </div>

-\(2\) There is a reduction in the radiated power to a level not less than that specified in §171.317(a)(4) for a period of more than one second.
+\(2\) There is a reduction in the radiated power to a level not less than that specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.317   Approach elevation performance requirements.|§171.317]](a)(4) for a period of more than one second.

 \(3\) There is an error in the preamble DPSK transmission which occurs more than once in any one second period.

-\(4\) There is an error in the time division multiplex synchronization of a particular elevation function such that the requirement specified in §171.311(e) is not satisfied and this condition persists for more than one second.
+\(4\) There is an error in the time division multiplex synchronization of a particular elevation function such that the requirement specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]](e) is not satisfied and this condition persists for more than one second.

 \(5\) A failure of the monitor is detected.

-\(b\) The period during which erroneous guidance information is radiated must not exceed the periods specified in §171.319(a).
+\(b\) The period during which erroneous guidance information is radiated must not exceed the periods specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.319   Approach elevation monitor system requirements.|§171.319]](a).
 If the fault is not cleared within the time allowed, radiation shall cease.
 After shutdown, no attempt must be made to restore service until a period of 20 seconds has elapsed.

 ### §171.321   DME and marker beacon performance requirements.